Recycling Tip for Better Results: Clothing and Textiles

 Pro tip: Before replacing clothing or textiles, ask yourself if you really need new items.
 If they are simply worn out a bit, can they be repaired or repurposed?
 Think creatively!

-Why can’t I put clothing or textiles into the recycling bin?
+Why can’t I put clothing or textiles into the recycling cart?

-If I can’t put it into the recycling bin, where can it go?
+If I can’t put it into the recycling cart, where can it go?

 If clothing or textiles are in good, reusable condition we recommend donating to local thrift stores first.
-If you need to dispose of old textiles or clothing, our Drop-Off Station (DOS) at 2950 E. Ellsworth Rd. will take bags of textiles for recycling.
-Three bags are included with the $3.00 entry fee and each additional bag is $2.00 after that.
-Materials such as tattered clothing, curtains, upholstery, bedding, towels, shoes, and soft toys can be dropped off in bags.
-Items of good quality will be distributed through local thrift shops while lower grade textiles will be shredded for recycling into new products.
+If you need to dispose of unusable old textiles, clothing, or shoes, our Drop-Off Station (DOS) at 2950 E. Ellsworth Rd. will take bags of textiles for recycling.
+Three bags are included with the $3.00 entry fee and each additional bag is $3.00 after that.
+Materials such as tattered or stained clothing and shoes can be dropped off in bags to be shredded for recycling into new products.

 Stay tuned for March’s “Recycling Tip for Better Results”- Furniture